Agoric/documentation/main/guides/zoe/README.md

 <<< @/snippets/zoe/contracts/gameAssetContract.js#start

-It defines a `joinShape`, `joinHandler` but doesn't do anything with them yet.
+It defines a `joinShape` and `joinHandler` but doesn't do anything with them yet.
 They will come into play later.
 It defines and returns its `publicFacet` and stands by.

 <<< @/snippets/zoe/contracts/gameAssetContract.js#started

 ## Trading with Offer Safety

-Now let's try trading:
+Our [basic dapp](../getting-started/) includes a test of trading:

 ```sh
 yarn ava test/test-contract.js -m 'Alice trades*'